In how many ways can you think good typing skills relate to good English language skills?

 What Are Good Typing Skills?

 To help you answer the question, let's define "good typing skills".
-The makers of the leading typing skills software, Ultimate Typing, suggest good typing skills involve: 1. accurate typing; and 2. fast typing.
+The makers of the leading typing skills software, Ultimate Typing [now called Typesy], suggest good typing skills involve: 1. accurate typing; and 2. fast typing.

 Good typing involves other elements, too (such as ergonomic typing), but let's just consider the first two elements of "good tying skills", in turn.